About our internships

 Massey Business School provides opportunities for students to gain experience that will help them in their future careers.

-We offer three internships/courses at Massey's Auckland, Manawatū and Wellington campuses, and by distance:
+We offer two internships/courses at Massey's Auckland, Manawatū and Wellington campuses, and by distance:

 Through these internships you, the student, are hosted by an organisation where you will gain work experience while you're studying.
 It's a great way of seeing how you can apply your studies and gain contacts who can help you in your career.